ika25/data-representation-and-querying-2018/README.md

 # DisasterMonitoring

 The project - Disaster Monitoring - is use to monitor disasters effect.
+The Disaster Monitoring application is used to maintain the records of all disasters, monitoring the effects and keep an eye on sever disasters by generating report.

+Following are components that make the disaster monitoring system live.

 ## Description